Community Development Block Grant

 The Town has contracted with Bailey Boyd Associates for the day-to-day management of the grant under CDBG guidelines and all applicable state and federal statutes and regulations through close-out.

-Applications for childcare funds will be available in May 2022.
+- Applications for childcare funds available in May 2022.

-Applications for housing rehabilitation will be available in June 2022.
+- Applications for housing rehabilitation available in June 2022.